neuropacs/SlicerNeuropacs/README.md

 The extension should now be available in the extention dropdowns under the "Diffusion" tab.
 For usage instructions, refer to the "Usage" section of this readme.

+### Usage

+1. Obtain an API key

+2. Enter your API key and press "Validate"

+This will validate your API key with the neuropacs™ servers and start a new session.
+If there are existing jobs, the table will also be populated.

+3. Select a DICOM dataset from the dropdown list.

+For instructions on how to upload a DICOM datasets, refer to Slicer 3D documentation.

+4. Select "Run analysis" to begin the upload and analysis process.

+5. Once started, your order will automatically appear in the table below.

+6. Once your order is completed, the option to download will become availble in PNG, TXT, JSON, or XML format.

+7. Refresh the DICOM dataset dropdown and table by selecting the "Refresh" button.

 ## Authors